Mr-Smyth/sunwhere/README.md

 5. As a user, I want to see an obvious and quick way to get my results.
 6. As a user, I want to be able to see an obvious comparison of predicted weather for my entered locations, including my home or current location.
 7. As a user, I would like to select my preferred location from the results, and see places of interest for that location.
+8. As a user, it would be helpful to get a wildcard location returned, for a place not on the list, but which has a good rating for the next weekend.

 <br>